Advanced Advertising: COVID-19 Presents Challenges, Opportunities

 “There is more collaboration now than I have ever seen,” Norris said.
 “All of that collaboration between programmers, MVPDs, ad tech companies, data companies have really pushed forward the advances.
 I think the scale is there for this to now be a viable business -- I think we see it in the activity.
 And now we need these organizations to coalesce so that we can actually create the standards so that there are use cases and approaches for the advertisers and agency holding companies to really follow. ”

-FuboTV vice president ad sales Chris Flatley said that while stay-at-home orders have helped drive content viewership “through the roof,” he doesn’t believe the disruption caused by the pandemic will change how advertisers are buying.
+FuboTV VP ad sales Chris Flatley said that while stay-at-home orders have helped drive content viewership “through the roof,” he doesn’t believe the disruption caused by the pandemic will change how advertisers are buying.

 As an example, he pointed to an addressable client that sells products that sanitizes surfaces, which would appear to be even more widely popular during the pandemic.